gbgg/aama-data/bin/README.md

         * *pv*: (the prompt is a table of the property-value pairs which can or must be represented in a paradigm for the language and pos in question; out of these, at the prompt, the user supplies a comma-separated list of form 'prop=val,prop=val,...').
         * *pnames*: (the prompt is a numbered list of comma-separated value combinations which occur with the pos in question, exclusive of png values -- effectively a paradigm-name; out of these, at the prompt, the user enters one number).

-The following enumeration  provides for each script a general description, a usage template, an example, and a brief characterization of the processes involved in query-string formation, query formatting, and response formatting.
+The following enumeration  provides for each script a general description, a usage template, an example, the internally generated query and response files, and a brief characterization of the processes involved in query-string formation, query formatting, and response formatting.

 **Property-Value Displays**

 1. **display-valsforprop.sh**: Gives all values for a given property in the specified languages.
     - **usage**: bin/display-valsforprop.sh \<dir\> prop
     - **example**: bin/display-valsforprop.sh "data/beja-arteiga data/beja-atmaan" tam *"Display the values of the property tam for beja-arteiga and beja-atmaa"*
+    - **generated files**:
     - **procedures**:
         *    **q-string**: (command line)